aziele/fasta-github-analysis/README.md

 To reproduce the analysis entirely from source data, first rerun `01_search_bigquery.sql` as described in Methods and replace `results/01_bigquery.csv`.

-For a clean run, remove previous cache and generated output files.
+The `--refresh` option reruns the GitHub searches and metadata retrieval rather than reusing cached API responses.

 GitHub is a dynamic resource, so rerunning the pipeline at a later date may produce different results even with the same queries.
+If the resulting set of broad `fasta`-only candidates differs from the included reviewed set, a new manual review is required.

 ## Citation

-[Add article]
+Associated article:

+> **[Article]**

 ## License